ARSAR-Net: Adaptively Regularized SAR Imaging Network with Efficient Unfolding: Experiment

 \subsubsection{SAR System Parameters}

-All the real SAR data used in the experiment are acquired from GaoFen-3, China’s first C-band polarimetric SAR satellite, which supports 12 imaging modes and quad-polarization.
-Key parameters of this system are given in table~\ref{tab:sar params}, which are also adopted in the generation of the simulated echo data.
+All the real SAR data used in the experiment are acquired from GaoFen-3, a C-band polarimetric SAR satellite, which works in a vertical side-looking strip mode (Fig.~\ref{radar}).
+Key parameters of this system are given in table~\ref{tab:sar_params}, which are also adopted in the generation of the simulated echo data.